scuzzydude/asimov/asimov.md

 I want to highlight Texas because it's where I'm from, and I think it's gotten a bad rap lately, mostly because of the loud jackasses in Austin and Washington.
 Texas isn't our politicians, that is just what happens when you polish a turd.
 When it comes to the people, we are industrious and friendly towards outsiders, as demonstrated by our heroes.
 We absolutely love a good idea that you can put to work, right away.
 And we always do things big.

 It's foolish to point fingers at how we got here.
 We have not only the accumulated knowledge of all those that came before us, but these mechanical, electrical, and digital devices that would have empowered those in the past.
-We should worry about how history should judge us, with this immense power, yet we still live in a stratified society based on material-wealth.
+We should worry about how history should judge us, with this immense power, yet we still live in a stratified society based on material wealth.

 I think sports antagonism is the perfect metaphor for what The Foundation is trying to emulate in the world of all ideas, including sports.

 I may sports-hate Los Angeles and New York fans, but I do not blame them.
 How could I?
 Sports loyalty is a birthright or fostered in childhood.
-If I meet somebody who grew up in Dallas or San Antonio who is a Rockets fan, I'd admire them for their fine appreciation of genius, but I ain't letting them park my car.
+If I meet a Rockets fan who grew up in Dallas or San Antonio, I'd admire them for their fine appreciation of genius, but I ain't letting them park my car.

 Blame is not wrong.
 It's right to blame responsible parties.
-Measuring responsibility it the hard part.
+Measuring responsibility is the hard part.

 In recent years, there's been a lot of blame cast at pharmaceutical companies for high prices that put lifesaving medicine out of reach of poor people and much of the developing world. *Pharma Bro*[^99] didn't help with the industry's self-defense.
 I think blaming boards, executives, researchers and even Pharma douchebags is avoiding real responsibility.
-The truth is, every investor in every pharmaceutical company is making the choice; I'm going to invest my money, protected by limited liability, in a company that develops medicine and measures its success by the accumulation of property, a scare resource not available equitably to all people.
+The truth is, every investor in every pharmaceutical company is making a choice; I'm going to invest my money, protected by limited liability, in a company that develops medicine and measures its success by the accumulation of property, a scare resource not available equitably to all people.

 It's a choice.
 They are responsible.

 What that really means is we are all responsible.
 Anybody who has a 401(k) or a retirement plan that owns any broad mutual funds is likely invested in pharmaceuticals.
 If you don't hold pharmaceutical stock, your parents or your children or somebody you know does.

 We are saying to pharmaceutical people that we expect you to behave ethically and responsibly, but we will measure and reward you according to how much property value you can accumulate.
 It doesn't matter if you're a brainiac researcher or washing cars, humans always optimize for the highest value reward.

 Blame is useless unless you use it to fix the problem.
-If you can diagnose with a measurement of value that is equitable, we can solve real problems.\
+If you can diagnose with a measurement of value that is equitable, we can solve real problems.

 In sports, when you lose, you go home and figure out how to get better.
 Sometimes it works, sometimes it doesn't, sometimes it's luck, other times it's who you hire and draft and what values those people represent.
 In Houston, you take your medicine and own it.
 There is another approach.
 You go home and blame your teammates, or the officials, or call the other team cheaters, or demand a trade.
 Both strategies have been known to work, though I believe sports karma favors the first approach.[^100] [^101]

 I call my engineering approach *recursive integration*.
 In digital systems design, this means that when you improve one part of the core system, you need to go back and reevaluate how the rest of the system works and then repeat whole process again.